 We have chosen to rather use the slower, but more accurate, process of a rotary spinning head containing cutting knives, something akin to how a turning lathe would work.

 This means that we need more machinery, and more staff to run them, but a rotary cutting head will produce a far superior end product!!

 We NEVER kiln dry our wood.

-Kiln drying may be very efficient and a significant cost saver in mass production.
+Kiln drying is very efficient and is a significant cost saver in mass production.
 However, it has been irrefutably proven that kiln drying wood, will damage the wood on a cellular level.

 When we expect a piece of wood to perform the most strenuous and arduous of tasks, to tolerate repeated flexions, and to withstand high impacts, we need to do everything in our capability to ensure that the resilience and longevity of that piece of wood are not compromised.

 Even if it comes at the cost of high productivity and cost efficiency.